 The good news is that the publication of the Global Health 50/50 report in the last two years has incited global health organizations to seek more congruency by addressing gender gaps in their programmes and within their organizations simultaneously.
 Findings are clear: the leadership positions in global health organizations are held mainly by men.
 In 2019:

 - 72% of the executive heads are men.

 - Only three out of ten organizations have parity in senior management positions.

 - 50% of health organizations have one-third or fewer women in their governing bodies.

 - 29% of the board chairs are women.

-In addition to the evident gender gap, I believe that these statistics are telling something more important: women are getting closer to achieving critical mass for influence.
+Although these numbers may be disappointing in terms of the gender gap, I believe that they are telling a more important and optimistic story: women are getting closer to achieving critical mass for influence.
 In physics, critical mass is the amount of material needed to initiate and sustain nuclear division, which in turn releases a large amount of energy.
 You get the picture.🤓

 In 2013, a study applying critical mass theory concluded that when female representation in boards reaches 30%, women start engaging in more discussion and debate in high-risk strategic board decisions.
 Before that threshold, we are less confident and tend to vote with the majority.